Understanding Math by Making Connections

 Activities like budget planning and calculating how much time is left before recess are great for making connections and applications to the real world.

 When our students begin connecting ideas, understanding math becomes much more attainable.
-Instead of memorizing procedures, our students start recognizing patterns and relationships between concepts.
+Instead of memorizing procedures, our students begin to recognize patterns and relationships among concepts.
 For example, when we have our students connect multiplication area models to fraction multiplication, they realize they are not learning something completely new.
 They are building on something they already understand.
 Those moments help them feel more confident because the math feels familiar rather than overwhelming.

 Using Prior Knowledge to Support Understanding Math